 Beets contain high levels of a chemical compound called nitrates (NO3) that clinical trials suggest might be responsible for a beneficial effect on blood pressure.
 After you eat nitrates they are converted into nitric oxide by the body.
 Nitric oxide opens up your blood vessels - and thus relieves some of the pressure they're experiencing.

 Not to mention vegetables like beets are also packed with micronutrients, phytochemicals, and other antioxidant goodness that have benefits beyond blood pressure support.

 How many beets should you be consuming?
 There’s really not enough evidence to know.
 However, studies that looked at their effect on blood pressure used anywhere between about 1/3rd to 2 cups each day of beetroot juice (70 mL to 500 mL) (1).

 - Leafy Greens

 Bananas & Other Potassium Rich Foods

-Potassium rich foods have been shown to help lower blood pressure, potentially in part by helping battle the bad effects of sodium.
+Diets rich in potassium have been shown to help lower blood pressure, potentially in part by helping battle the bad effects of sodium.
 Some studies suggest that systolic blood pressure is most influenced by getting enough potassium in your diet.

-Bananas are the classic example, but many other food options are potassium rich.
+Bananas are a classic example, but many other options are potassium-rich.

 20 Potassium Packed Items